On Saturday, I was lucky enough to get a last minute invite to Craven Cottage to watch Fulham play Manchester United.

 My unexpected treat came courtesy of a friend who works for a construction company who have 10 corporate tickets at Fulham.
 Ordinarily, he would have taken his son but, fortunately for me, the poor lad was serving the last day of a grounding as a result of a serious, undisclosed misdemeanour.

-We caught the 85 bus up to Putney and immediately caught a taste of the pre-match atmosphere walking through Bishops Park when we were treated to the full repotoire of United songs from a solitary, and very inebriated, United fan.
+We caught the 85 bus up to Putney and immediately caught a taste of the pre-match atmosphere walking through Bishops Park when we were treated to the full repertoire of United songs from a solitary, and very inebriated, United fan.
 I suspect originally he may have been travelling down with some mates in a Salford hire van who miraculously ‘forgot’ him at Watford Gap services.

 A lady gave us all some fancy passes and a complimentary program and we were ushered to in a semi-private lounge where we got a pre-match drink and placed our bets (3-1 United, Berbatov/Fletcher to score first, Scholes to score last, first goal 30-45 mins).
 Very civilised.